 |

-Business Collaboration Could Transform the Economy This seminal piece integrates knowledge on progressive business practices to offer an incisive solution to the limitations of markets that caused the financial meltdown.
+Business Collaboration Could Transform the Economy Knowledge on progressive business practices offers an incisive solution to the limitations of markets that caused the 2008 financial meltdown.
 Redefining corporations into "collaborative enterprises" like Whole Foods, Nucor, and John & Johnson could convert this mess into a bold opportunity to unify left- and right-wing values, resolve today's moral crisis of capitalism, and jumpstart the economy. |

 |